nmoroze/tclint/docs/violations.md

 ## `unbraced-expr`

-Expressions that contain substitutions should be enclosed by braces.
+- Expressions that contain substitutions should be enclosed by braces.
+- Expressions that contain braced or quoted words should be enclosed by braces.

 ### Rationale

+#### Expressions containing substitutions

 Without braces, the Tcl parser will perform substitutions before interpreting the expression.
 This is not actually the desired behavior in most cases, and may